kutoga/CRAII/README.md

 # Auto Free

 Sometimes its needed to allocate some buffer and just free it at the end of the block.
-This can be simplified by using the `AUTO_FREE`-macro:
+This can be simplified by using the `AUTO_FREE`-macro.
+Note that `free(NULL)` is valid and well-defined which means it's also okay if the freed variable has the value `NULL`.
+An example:

 ```C
 int f(int x)